-When the engine compartment is cool, unscrew the cap and wipe the dipstick with a clean rag.
+When the engine compartment is cool, wipe the cap and the top of the reservoir clean, then unscrew the cap and wipe the dipstick with a clean rag.
 Replace the cap and completely tighten it.
 Then remove the cap again and look at the fluid level on the dipstick.